Take the Assessment for free this month by typing in the coupon code TAFLAT

 Talking about values is easy.
 But what does it look like when leaders actually live them out?

-One clear example is Patagonia.
+One example is Patagonia.
 This outdoor gear company built its brand around protecting the planet.
-Founder Yvon Chouinard made choices that often cost profits, like using recycled materials or telling customers not to buy more than they need.
+Founder Yvon Chouinard made choices that often cost profits, like using recycled materials and encouraging reduced consumption.

-These aren’t just feel-good stories.
-They prove that ethics and success can go hand in hand.
+These examples prove that ethics and success can go hand in hand.

 Cultivating Ethical Leadership in Your Organization